Co-Founder & Director

 Savannah Lee Windham

 Savannah Windham is a National Board Certified Teacher with nearly ten years experience in the field of education.
 After receiving her BA in English from the University of Kansas, Savannah taught English abroad in Northern Spain with the Spanish Ministry of Education and cultivated her passion for working with young people.
-Teaching abroad inspired her to pursue her Masters of Arts in Teaching from Duke University, and upon graduation she joined Northern High School in Durham, North Carolina, where she taught 5 years as an English Teacher working primarily with 9th and 11th grade students.
-In 2016, Savannah was awarded the Stanford Hollyhock Fellowship for early-career teachers working in urban contexts.
-The following year, she joined Duke TeachHouse as a Resident Mentor Fellow.
-TeachHouse inspired Savannah to delve deeper into educational innovation and explore education in a global context through professional development trips to education systems in Finland, Canada, and Nepal.
-Savannah currently works as a Staff Specialist in the Program in Education at Duke supporting TeachHouse initiatives and plans to attend UNC’s Master of Educational Innovation, Technology, and Entrepreneurship Program starting in fall 2020.
+Teaching abroad inspired her to pursue her Masters of Arts in Teaching from Duke University, and upon graduation she joined Northern High School in Durham, North Carolina, where she taught for 5 years as an English Teacher working primarily with 9th and 11th grade students.
+She joined Duke TeachHouse in 2016 as a Resident Mentor Fellow and served as the program Education Staff Specialist from 2020 - 2021.
+Savannah currently works with the education non-profit Digital Promise as Associate Director of Learning Design.

 Carter joined TeachHouse in 2018 as the TeachHouse Innovation Fellow, guiding the launch of the house’s educational technology lab.
 He is now a master’s student in Technology, Innovation, and Education at the Harvard Graduate School of Education, where he studies computing education, identity development, constructionism, and creativity.
 As co-founder of the CSbyUs lab, Carter collaborated with Durham educators to lead the development of North Carolina’s upcoming elementary computer science curriculum.
 A future computer science teacher, he intends to continue leading research from the classroom—bringing teacher and student voice to the implementation of policy.
 Carter is currently pursuing an EdM in Technology, Innovation, and Education at Harvard University.